Group Chat Ecology in Enterprise Instant Messaging: How Employees Collaborate Through Multi-User Chat Channels on Slack: Methods

 \subsection{Manual Coding Slack Group Chat Channels to Identify Categories}

-We observed that the group chat channels can vary tremendously in the number of members or some other characteristics.
-Thus, we decided to first conduct a qualitative analysis to identify the different types of slack groups.
-Since it is difficult to code all the 4,300 channels, we randomly selected 100 channels for manually labeling the categories.
-We were prepared to code more channels if new categories keep emerging.
+Inspired by prior literature~\cite{lin2016developers} and based on our observation, the group chat channels can vary tremendously in the number of members or some other characteristics.
+Thus, we decided to first conduct a qualitative analysis to identify the different types of Slack groups.
+We randomly selected 100 channels for manually labeling the categories, and we were prepared to code more channels if new categories keep emerging.
 The result of the 9 categories suggested that our code has reached the saturated thus we stopped.
 In particular, two authors of this paper independently conducted thematic content analysis for each of the 100 Slack channels by reading the content of the Slack group, and various meta-data such as channel description and the number of members.
 Independently the two authors coded each of the Slack groups and took notes why they believed so.
 Then, the two authors discussed their notes and coding schema (without revealing the code for each channel), and finalized a list of 9 categories (see Table \ref{tab:chall}).
-The two authors then re-coded the 100 slack channels with the agreed code list for a cohen kappa score of 0.8259668.
+The two authors then re-coded the 100 slack channels with the agreed code list for a cohen kappa score of 0.83.